firebuggirl/snacks-n-hangs/docker.md

 - Docker containers are instances of...images

+## NOTE: some files are missing from this directory....gobbled up in icloud??
+## see `~/snacks-n-hangs` directory...clone from Heroku if need be

 `  docker build -t juliettet/snacks-n-hangs . ` // packages a Dockerfile into an image

 ` docker run -p 49160:8080 -d juliettet/snacks-n-hangs   ` // starts a Docker image and turns it into a container